LottoLogicAI

 MEANS

-A number that appeared more often than other numbers within a chosen recent window (example: last 50 draws) for your selected scope.
+A number that appeared more often than other numbers within a chosen recent window, such as the last 50 draws, for your selected scope.

 DOES NOT MEAN